 By Executive order the delivery of arms to Iran is illegal.
-You urged the countries of the world to embargo such deliveries. urged the countries of the world to embargo such deliveries.
+You urged the countries of the world to embargo such deliveries.
 You criminally prosecuted persons for violating the Executive order yet you were secretly selling arms to Iran, thus violating the very laws you were sworn to uphold.
 Simultaneously, you were supplying Iraq with military surveillance data.
 Thus, your claim that you sought peace in the Mid-East is unbelievable.
-In addition, your Attorney General has admitted that the proceeds of the larging seller ware in each disabled to illegal uses such as of the Iranian sales were in part diverted to illegal uses such as military aid to the Contras.
+In addition, your Attorney General has admitted that the proceeds of the Iranian sales were in part diverted to illegal uses such as military aid to the Contras.